stacks-network/stacks/rfcs/0003-rfc-proof-schema-v0.1.md

 #### Ratee

-The name of the identity whose idenfity information is being certified.
+The name of the identity whose information is being certified.

 This field is mandatory.